Gaussian Process Surrogate Models for Neural Networks: Introduction

 \section{Introduction}

-Deep learning systems are ubiquitous in machine learning but sometimes exhibit unpredictable and often undesirable behavior when deployed in real-world applications~\parencite{geirhos2020shortcut,d2020underspecification}.
-This gap between idealized and real-world performance stems from a lack of principles guiding the design of deep learning systems.
-Instead, deep learning practitioners often rely upon a set of heuristic design decisions that are inadequately tied to a system's behavior~\parencite{dehghani2021benchmark}, driving calls for explainability, transparency, and interpretability of deep learning systems~\parencite{lipton2016mythos,doshi2017towards,samek2017explainable} especially as these systems are more widely applied in everyday life~\parencite{bommasani2021opportunities}.
+Deep learning systems are ubiquitous in machine learning but sometimes exhibit unpredictable and undesirable behavior when deployed in real-world applications \citep{geirhos2020shortcut,d2020underspecification}.
+This gap between idealized and real-world performance has driven calls for explainability, transparency, and interpretability of deep learning systems~\parencite{lipton2016mythos,doshi2017towards,samek2017explainable}, especially as these systems are more widely applied~\parencite{bommasani2021opportunities}.

 Machine learning is not unique in seeking to understand a complex system whose inputs and outputs are observable but whose internal processes are opaque---this challenge occurs across the empirical sciences and engineering.
 An explanatory tool that is foundational across these disciplines is that of \emph{modeling}, that is, representing a complex and opaque system with a simpler one that is more amenable to interpretation.\footnote{ Though some architectural components of a deep learning system are commonly referred to as a \emph{model}---as in ``neural network model''---we use \emph{modeling} to refer to the methodology of idealizing a complex system as a simpler one.} Modeling makes precise assumptions about how a system may operate while abstracting away details that are irrelevant for a given level of understanding or a given downstream use case.
 These properties are valuable for a framework for understanding deep learning as they are in other scientific and engineering disciplines.